azdavis/azdavis.net/posts/en/spicy-rig.md

 ## Ingredients

+A lot of the amounts are approximate and/or my best guess.
+Feel free to tweak as your heart desires!

 - 1 shallot, diced
 - 5 cloves garlic, diced
-- Olive oil
+- 3 tbsp olive oil
-- Salt
+- 1 tsp salt
-- Black pepper
+- 1 tsp black pepper
-- Red pepper flakes
+- 1 tsp red pepper flakes
 - 6 oz tomato paste
 - 1/2 lb rigatoni
 - 2 shots vodka OR lemon juice and water